MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-firstline-workers/shifts/microsoft-staffhub-to-be-retired.md

 Teams supports connections to Kronos through the Kronos bot, which can be added to chats and channels.

-#### How do I move my corporate resources from the StaffHub admin page?-FOLLOWUP
+#### What happens to StaffHub employee resources ?-FOLLOWUP

+#### What happens to corporate announcements in StaffHub?-FOLLOWUP

-#### How do I move my team custom fields from StaffHub to Teams?
+#### How do I move my team custom fields from StaffHub to Teams?-FOLLOWUP

-Export the custom fields from your StaffHub teams, and then import the custom fields to Teams.
+Export custom fields from your StaffHub teams to a XYZ file, and then import them to Teams.

-#### Is time clock export/download supported in Shifts?
+#### Is time clock export and download supported in Shifts?

 Yes, this is available through the Shifts web app.

-#### Can I export shift schedules from Shifts?-FOLLOWUP
+#### Can I export shift schedules from Shifts?

 You can export shift schedule information to a .csv file from the Shifts desktop and web app.
 You can then import this information into your organization's systems and tools.

 #### Can I import shift schedules to Shifts?-FOLLOWUP

-You can export shift schedule information to a XXX file/format from your organization's systems and tools and then import it to the Shifts desktop and web app.
+You can export shift schedule information to a XYZ file/format from your organization's systems and tools and then import it to the Shifts desktop and web apps.

 #### How can I recover a schedule if I accidentally deleted a team?-FOLLOWUP